snsf-data/datastory_snsf_professorships/README.md

 ## `Applications_Grants_Dom_Gend.csv`

-Contains the number of applications per domain and gender.
+Contains the number of applications and accepted applications (grants) per domain and gender.

 -   `Domain`: the research domain

--   `Female`: the number of applications received from female applicants
+-   `Applications_Female`: the number of applications received from female applicants

--   `Male`: the number of applications received from male applicants
+-   `Applications_Male`: the number of applications received from male applicants

+-   `Grants_Female`: the number of applications granted to female applicants

+-   `Grants_Male`: the number of  applications granted to male applicants

 ## `Grants_Institution.csv`